Marple Rifle and Pistol Club membership for Juniors

 in the operation of the range and there is no obligation, or expectation that

-they will be required to undertake any tasks during their first visit.
+they must undertake any tasks during their first visit.
 On the

 other hand both Members and Probationary members are required to help in the